Blogs > Run to the Sun - Girls Basketball in CT

 Taylor Ceballos, Foran High School, Milford

-Freshman center
+Sophomore center

 Stats: Averaged 15.1 points per game and 13.9 rebounds per game.
 The freshman grabbed 250 boards.